 Companies with emissions incentives accomplished a median decrease (-4%) in their Scope 1 and 2 emissions in the most recent year, whereas companies without emissions incentives experienced a median of no change (0%) in their emissions.
 European companies with emissions incentives saw the strongest drop in their emissions, with a median of -7%, compared to European companies without emissions incentives, with a median of -1%.

-In Canada, the US, and Singapore, the trend was reversed so that companies with emissions incentives performed on average worse than those without such incentives.
-For example, in the US, the median emissions change was -2% for companies with emissions incentives and -1% for those without.
-It can take time for emissions reductions to materialize, so companies may not see immediate progress.
-The progress is already evident in the UK and Europe, regions that have had longer histories with emissions measures, suggesting that over time, the correlation may become more evident.
+In Australia and SIngapore, the trend was reversed so that companies with emissions incentives performed at the median worse than those without such incentives.
+For example, in Singapore, the median emissions change was +7% for companies with emissions incentives and +2% for those without.